 These are some older photos I took during my first trip to Tokyo in 2003 October.
 It was a lot of fun.
 I met with friends of friends whom I have never met before and thanks to them, my first experience in Tokyo could not have been better.

-It was so happened that I booked a hotel room in a hotel not too far from Sensoji in Asakusa.
-I remember the first night I arrived, it took a while to settle to the hotel because it was quite far from the train station.
+I booked a hotel room in a hotel not too far from Sensoji in Asakusa.
+I remember the first night I arrived, it took a while to settle in the hotel because it was quite far from the train station.
 Luckily a friend was there to help me with finding the direction and making sure I settled properly.
 I owe that friend big time.

 I don’t think Sensoji changed a lot over the years.
 Last year when we went to visit Tokyo, we stopped by at Sensoji and it was more or less the same.
 It was good in a way to know certain places will always look similar so that you can enjoy the atmosphere once again the next time you visit.

 I was so glad that these photos turned out because I was borrowing my dad’s first digital camera, a Sony DSC-S75.
-It had a whopping 3.3 mega pixel and a hugh 1.8″ LCD.
+It had a whopping 3.3 megapixel and a huge 1.8″ LCD.
 It wasn’t all that long ago (com’on, it was less than 8 years ago… wait that is almost a decade) but digital cameras have come a long way.
 Yet I am very pleased with the quality of the photos taken with this little (or big in today’s standard) point and shot digital camera.
-The noise level for this camera is probably much lower than a lot of new higher mega pixel digital cameras if you ask me.
+The noise level for this camera is probably much lower than a lot of new higher megapixel digital cameras if you ask me.

 It was especially festive to see all the lanterns lit up.
 I wonder what the occasion was?
 Anyway, enjoy the rest of the photos!